Passover DinnerPassover CelebrationHappy Jewish Passover

 • The guessers have to guess the one who is holding the object.
 They gain a point for a right guess and the roles are swapped.

-• Eight rounds are played and the team with the most points at the end of it is declared the winner.
+• Eight rounds are played and the team with the most points at the end is declared the winner.

 Chopstick Handling Skill